What's Inside This Guide

 Have your text written on a chalkboard and post that.
 Take a video of staff explaining how to book or make a cocktail

 No one should be waiting for a reply on any Social Media site.
 You get back to them as soon as possible.

 All of your Facebook Pages needs to have something that is workable in the blue highlighted section as you can see below. – This particular page as a “Book Now” button that when pressed opens another page that is the Bookings system for a venue.

 It is possible to change this by editing the button – For instance if you do not have a bookings system then you can make a simple contact form.

 I would recommend at this stage that you have it point directly at the best way for the customer to make a booking.
 This way your Facebook page also becomes a direct sales tool that can funnel the reader straight into a booking commitment.

 Well it is a video that you take directly through Facebook or upload directly to Facebook.
 So it stays clear of ever being a YouTube video

 But how does that affect a venue?

-Simply, Facebook are rewarding people with more reach for a Native Video than a embedded youtube one.
-Has you can see – video totally out does any other form of Facebook Post
+Simply, Facebook are rewarding people with more reach for a Native Video than an embedded youtube one.
+Has you can see – video totally outdoes any other form of Facebook Post